gnu-octave/instrument-control/README.md

 1. If running Windows, the package may already be installed: type pkg list, to view the installed packages.

-2. To install from source forge: pkg install -forge instrument-control
+2. To install from Source Forge: pkg install -forge instrument-control

 3. To install from a local tarball.